juliamauri/Ez-Race/README.md

 Instructions:

 With the button '1' you will won instantanly.
+With the button '2' you will lose instantanly.
-With the 'enter' you will spawn the car on the last sensor checkpoint.
+With the 'enter' or 'spece' you will spawn the car on the last sensor checkpoint.
-Whith the 'backspace' you will reset the race.
+Whith the 'backspace' or 'R' you will reset the race.

 - Car movement:

 You will move the car with the arrows.
-Up arrow to accelerate the car.
+Up arrow or 'W' to accelerate the car.
-Right arrow to turn right the car.
+Right arrow or 'D' to turn right the car.
-Left arrow to turn left the car.
+Left arrow or 'A' to turn left the car.
-Down arrow to break the car or reverse acceleration.
+Down arrow or 'S' to break the car or reverse acceleration.

 Conditions Win/Lose: